sunknudsen/privacy-guides/how-to-self-host-a-hardened-strongswan-ikev2-ipsec-vpn-server-for-ios-and-macos/README.md

 # How to self-host a hardened strongSwan IKEv2/IPsec VPN server for iOS and macOS

-> Heads up: when following this guide on IPv4-only servers (which is totally fine if one knows what we are doing), it’s likely IPv6 traffic will leak on iOS when clients are connected to carriers or ISPs running dual stack (IPv4 + IPv6) infrastructure.
+> Heads up: when following this guide on IPv4-only servers (which is totally fine if one knows what one is doing), it’s likely IPv6 traffic will leak on iOS when clients are connected to carriers or ISPs running dual stack (IPv4 + IPv6) infrastructure.
 Leaks can be mitigated on iOS (cellular-only) and on macOS by following this [guide](../how-to-disable-ipv6-on-ios-cellular-only-and-macos-and-why-it-s-a-big-deal-for-privacy).

 ## Requirements

-- Virtual private server (VPS) or dedicated server running Debian 10 (buster)
+- Virtual private server (VPS) or dedicated server running Debian 10 (buster) with public IPv4 address
 - Computer running macOS Mojave or Catalina
 - Phone running iOS 12 or 13

+## Caveats

+- When copy/pasting commands that start with `$`, strip out `$` as this character is not part of the command
+- When copy/pasting commands that start with `cat << "EOF"`, select all lines at once (from `cat << "EOF"` to `EOF` inclusively) as they are part of the same (single) command

 ## Guide

-#### Step 1: create SSH key pair used to setup server
+### Step 1: create SSH key pair (used to connect to server)

-> For increased security, protect private key using strong passphrase.
+For increased security, protect private key using strong passphrase.

 When asked for file in which to save key, enter `vpn-server`.